iCliniq Logo

 Welcome back to icliniq.com.

 A single test sample is not enough for detection.
-At least three samples should be taken on three different days or a 24-hour stool collection for stool ova and parasites can be done.
-There is no slip or electronic requisition that I can make for you.
-You need to approach laboratories in your area and show them the list of testing that I suggested to you.
+At least three samples should be collected on three different days, or a 24-hour stool collection for ova and parasites can be performed.
+You need to approach laboratories in your area and show them the list of tests I suggested.

 Patient's Query